 We operate facilities and sell products in numerous countries outside the United States.
-For the year ended December 28, 2008, our net revenues from international customers comprised approximately 42% of our total consolidated net revenues.
+For the year ended December 27, 2009, our net revenues from international customers comprised approximately 42% of our total consolidated net revenues.
 We expect our sales to international customers to continue to account for a significant portion of our revenues.
+In fact, over time, we expect our international sales and operations to grow both in absolute terms an as a percentage of our overall business as one of our key business strategies is to increase our presence in emerging and underserved markets.
 Additionally, as we discuss below, we utilize third-party manufacturers located principally in the Far East, to produce the majority of our products, and we have a manufacturing facility in Ireland.
-These sales and manufacturing operations are subject to the risks associated with international operations, including:
+These sales and manufacturing operations, including operations in emerging markets that we have entered, may enter, or may increase our presence in, are subject to the risks associated with international operations, including:

-- · Currency conversion risks and currency fluctuations; - Limitations, including taxes, on the repatriation of earnings; - Political instability, civil unrest and economic instability;

-- · Greater difficulty enforcing intellectual property rights and weaker laws protecting such rights; - · Complications in complying with different laws in varying jurisdictions and changes in governmental policies; - Natural disasters and the greater difficulty and expense in recovering therefrom; - Difficulties in moving materials and products from one country to another, including port congestion, strikes and other transportation delays and interruptions; - Changes in international labor costs and other costs of doing business internationally; and - · The imposition of tariffs.
+- · Currency conversion risks and currency fluctuations; - · Limitations, including taxes, on the repatriation of earnings; - Political instability, civil unrest and economic instability; - Greater difficulty enforcing intellectual property rights and weaker laws protecting such rights; - Complications in complying with different laws in varying jurisdictions and changes in governmental policies; - Natural disasters and the greater difficulty and expense in recovering therefrom; - Difficulties in moving materials and products from one country to another, including port congestion, strikes and other transportation delays and interruptions; - Changes in international labor costs and other costs of doing business internationally; and - The imposition of tariffs.